When a close friend or family member passes away, student loans are an afterthought.

 Avoiding These Issues

-The best way to avoid any cosigner issues is to never have a cosigner.
+The best way to avoid any cosigner issues is never to have a cosigner.